danapsta/Deploy/README.md

 ### ***Step4.bat***
 1. References **variables.bat** to determine which sections execute using if statements
 2. Deletes any previous script files in the startup folder.
-4. Calls on **SetuserFTA** scripts to change program defaults for the nwadmin user (.pdf to Adobe Acrobat, http,https,html,and htm to Google Chrome. ) (Only works for the currently logged in user nwadmin which won't be used by the client.)
+4. Calls on **SetuserFTA** scripts to change program defaults for the local admin user (.pdf to Adobe Acrobat, http,https,html,and htm to Google Chrome. ) (Only works for the currently logged in user which won't be used by the client.)
 5. Adds registry keys to change Windows visual settings for more performance (Currently Broken)
 6. Copies **Admin5.bat** to startup folder
 7. Reboots the PC (Regardless if any section was executed)